Steady state diagram of interacting fermionic atoms coupled to dissipative cavities: Results

-We compare our results from solving of Eq.~(\ref{eq:cav_MF}) and Eq.~(\ref{eq:energy_transfer}) with exact diagonalization (ED) for finite systems in one dimension to those obtained in the thermodynamic weak-tunneling perturbation Eqs.~(\ref{eq:system_of_equations_1D}).
-The latter are also applicable for higher dimensions of the atomic lattice.
+We compare our results from solving of Eq.~(\ref{eq:cav_MF}) and Eq.~(\ref{eq:energy_transfer}) with exact diagonalization (ED) for finite systems in one dimension to those obtained in the weak-tunneling perturbation theory in the thermodynamic limit, Eqs.~(\ref{eq:system_of_equations_1D}).
+The latter is also applicable for higher dimensions of the atomic lattice.